Set Theory HT25, Ordinals

 Constructing ordinals

-@Justify that any transitive set of ordinals is an ordinal.
+@Justify that any transitive set $X$ of ordinals is an ordinal.

-Since the $\mathbf{ON}$ is a well-ordered class, any transitive subset of $\mathbf{ON}$ is also also well-ordered and hence an ordinal.
+Since the $\mathbf{ON}$ is well-ordered by $\in$, any subset of $\mathbf{ON}$ also inherits this well-order and since by assumption $X$ is transitive, this set must be an ordinal.

 @Prove that $\mathbf{ON}$ is a proper class.

 Suppose $\mathbf{ON}$ is a set.
 Then $\mathbf{ON}$ is transitive, since any element of an ordinal is an ordinal.
 Hence $\mathbf{ON}$ is a transitive set of ordinals, and hence also an ordinal.
-Then $\mathbf{ON} \in \mathbf{ON}$, which contradicts the irreflexivity of $\mathbf{ON}$.
+Then $\mathbf{ON} \in \mathbf{ON}$, which contradicts the irreflexivity of $\mathbf{ON}$ (and the axiom of foundation).

 @State a result about isomorphic ordinals.